urmilparikh95/CarRentalApplication/README.md

   * View profile of other Admins
   * Delete other Admins
   * View List of cars, their details and their availablity.
-  * Can search cars on basis of his/her preference.
   * Add a new Car, Edit and Delete already existing cars
   * View the reservation history for a particular Car
   * Can view the suggestions given by the customers and make a decision whether to accept or reject